Sign in

 Oct.
 28, 2024

-The full nine-page article on lithium-ion battery safety, including more information and advice from the independent experts that Nautilus Marine Insurance interviewed, can be found in the latest issue of Nautilus Marine Magazine.
+The full article on lithium-ion battery safety delves into extensive advice from the independent experts consulted by Nautilus Marine Insurance and can be found in the latest issue of Nautilus Marine Magazine.

-For more information, please visit low voltage lithium battery for marine applications.
+For additional information, visit low voltage lithium battery for marine applications.

 Lithium-ion batteries start fires.